panpf/zoomimage/README.md

   the user to double-click to zoom in
 * `Image Loader`.
 Provide support for image loaders such as sketch, coil, glide, picasso, etc., and can also customize support for more image loaders
+* `Compose Multiplatform`.
+Support for Compose Multiplatform, which can be used on Android, macOS, Windows, Linux and other platforms

 <div>-----------------</div>